1983: Born. I don’t remember it so I can’t say much more.

 2011-2012: Got an MBA thinking it would help me build my own business.
 Won two business plan competitions for an idea I had.
 The idea sucked.
 Realised an MBA doesn’t help you build a startup.

 2012: Moved to London.
-Founded Makers Academy with a crazy Russian guy.
+Founded Makers.tech with a crazy Russian guy.

-2015: Moved to Berlin (a city that I constantly find new reasons to love) and joined Techstars as a Managing Director making investments into technology startups.
+2015: Moved to Berlin (a city that I grew deeply in love with) and joined Techstars as a Managing Director making investments into technology startups.

 2016: Ran the first iteration of the Techstars METRO accelerator (a joint accelerator between METRO and Techstars, focused on food and hospitality) before switching over to run the Techstars Berlin program.